Search

 • While the parent carries the baby, have the older child give a tour of the home, telling the little one where everything is.
 What my children thought were the most important parts of our home and family life often surprised me.

 • Have a birthday party to celebrate the original birth-day.
-Of course, the baby won’t remember any of it, but this proved to be a beneficial adjustment tool for the siblings.
+Of course, the baby won’t remember any of the event.
+But this simple event proved to be a beneficial adjustment tool for the siblings.

 • For the child who wants to help, place the diapers at a level the older child can reach and bring to you.